Boyangia001/Foundation_of_Cybersecurity/Module3/module3_notes.md

     * **Relationship to Frameworks:** Controls are the practical measures used to implement the strategic plans outlined by frameworks.

 Both frameworks and controls are essential for effective risk management, ensuring a strong security posture, and protecting an organization's data and people.

+## Specific security frameworks and controls.

+The most important concepts are:

+* **CIA Triad (Confidentiality, Integrity, Availability):** A foundational model for risk consideration in security systems and policies.
+    * **Confidentiality:** Only authorized users can access specific assets or data (e.g., strict access controls).
+    * **Integrity:** Data is correct, authentic, and reliable (e.g., using encryption to prevent tampering).
+    * **Availability:** Data is accessible to authorized users.
+* **Asset:** An item with value to an organization, determined by its associated cost (e.g., an application storing sensitive data is more valuable than a public news website).
+* **NIST Cybersecurity Framework (NIST CSF):** A voluntary U.S.-based framework providing standards, guidelines, and best practices for managing cybersecurity risk.
+Security teams use it as a baseline for risk management.
+* **Threat Actors:** Individuals or entities who pose a risk to an organization's assets.
+Disgruntled employees are noted as particularly dangerous due to their access to sensitive information.
+* **Risk Mitigation:** Security professionals use principles like availability (from the CIA triad) and organizational guidelines based on frameworks to reduce risks, such as limiting employee access to only necessary data.
+* **Diverse Workforce:** A diverse security team is crucial for identifying attackers' intentions and mitigating malicious activity effectively.